CellStratAI/cellstrat-hub-docs/docs/Guides/graph.md

 ## Graph analysis with Neo4j

-A relational database is a collection of data items with pre-defined relationships between them.
+A _relational database_ (e.g. Oracle or Amazon Aurora) is a collection of data items with pre-defined relationships between them.
 These items are organized as a set of tables with columns and rows.
 It can be queried by SQL.

-Graph database is simply composed of dots and lines.
+**Graph database** is simply composed of dots and lines.
 Relational databases can easily handle direct relationships, but indirect relationships are more difficult to deal with in relational databases.
 Graph databases helps in storing these relations.

 A graph database transcends storing data points, rather, it stores data relationships.